simon-katz/nomis-public-dev-setup/README.md

 Although this stuff would download `.emacs.d/` stuff if it didn't exist, that's a recipe for not knowing what versions of packages you have and having different versions if you download packages at different times or on different machines.
-That's caused me problems.
+That causes problems.

 Contents:

 * `make-emacs-installation.sh`

-    A script to download packages in to `.../emacs-installation/.emacs.d/`
+    A script to download packages in to `.../emacs-installation/.emacs.d/`.
+Typically you don't need to run this — it has already been run.

 * `run-emacs-installation.sh`